marquesds/popcorn/README.md

 ## Documentation

-You can import the Postman's collection wit some requests [here](docs/postman/popcorn.postman_collection.json).
+You can import the Postman's collection with some requests [here](docs/postman/popcorn.postman_collection.json).

 Links for entire documentation: